reubenson/reubenson.github.io/src/shop/index.md

 {.project-grid-item-1}

 Through the end of September, 50% of proceeds from all sales will be donated to a [GoFundMe for the artists affected by the recent fire in Red Hook](https://www.gofundme.com/f/help-red-hook-artists-and-businesses-rebuild-after-fire).
+You can also use **TENOFF** to apply a $10 discount to your order.
-{.project-grid-item-4}
+{.project-grid-item-full}

 {.project-grid-item-1}